-- Take pain killers as needed to keep pain levels under control. - Use ice, wrapped in a tea towel and elevate your ankle to bring swelling down. - Wear supportive footwear as recommended, this can be removed at night and when resting. - Weight bear as the pain allows in walking boot. - Gently start to move ankle as pain allows.
-This will prevent stiffness.
+- Take pain killers as needed to keep pain levels under control. - Use ice and elevation to bring swelling down. - Wear supportive footwear in the time frame recommended, this can be removed at night and resting. - Bear weight as the pain allows in the walking boot. - Gently start to move ankle as pain allows to prevent stiffness.